-Among the Application Requirements mentioned above, those who intend to apply for the Master's Course under (2)-(d) are required to undergo a pre-application screening before application.
+Among the Application Requirements mentioned above, those who intend to apply for the Doctoral Course under (2)-(b), (c) are required to undergo a pre-application screening before application.
 Please contact the Graduate Students Section by one month before the application deadline by email (ki-daigakuin@office.osaka-u.ac.jp) to inquire about the necessary procedures.